 Among the various lifestyle strategies that are known to be helpful for your heart, eating well is definitely a significant one.
-In fact, last year, after studying the evidence, the American Heart Association announced that a healthy diet is as effective at lowering the risk of cardiovascular disease as statin medications.
+In fact, after studying the evidence, the American Heart Association has said that a healthy diet is as effective at lowering the risk of cardiovascular disease as statin medications.

 Try these seven foods in your menu planning.

 We don’t normally think of fruit when we think of fat.
 But avocados are actually rich in monounsaturated oils, the kind we’re encouraged to include in our diets to help prevent heart disease.
 Avocados are high in antioxidants and a whole host of essential vitamins and minerals.
 They also contain phytosterols, plant compounds that can actually block cholesterol from being absorbed by your body.
 A 2015 study at Pennsylvania State University found that overweight adults who ate an avocado a day lowered their LDL (bad) cholesterol more than those who ate other types of monosaturated fats.